 The statistics inspired the community to take action.
 Pasco upgraded signs with larger fonts, installed streetlights on unlit routes, gave pedestrians blinking lights, and conducted traffic safety blitzes.
 Furthermore, they’ve spent millions of dollars to improve sidewalks, medians, and turning lanes.
 There are many upcoming projects to keep both drivers and pedestrians safe, especially on US 19.
 You can check out the status of these projects on the Florida Department of Transportation’s website.

 Unfortunately, despite all the efforts and improvements, Pasco County is still the most dangerous – people in Pasco County are dying at a higher rate than on other highway in the nation.

-If you drive in Pasco be aware of your surroundings – don’t text and drive and keep a safe distance between yourself and other cars.
-If you walk in Pasco look both ways before crossing the street, wait for the walk man to appear in the crossing signs at intersections, and know of your surroundings.
+If you drive in Pasco be aware of your surroundings.
+Don’t text and drive, and keep a safe distance between yourself and other cars.
+It goes without saying, but when walking, look both ways before crossing the street.
+Always wait for the “Walk” signal to appear on the crossing signs at intersections.